SAIS-S2S-Technology/Roadmap/Roadmap.md

 * **Distributed career guide:** The distributed career guide opens a window into careers in technology that draw on a SAIS skill set.
 The guide consists of career-focused interviews with alumni working in or with the technology sector that will be realised individually and as a compiled report.

-* **Computational Applications to Policy and Strategy (CAPS) workshop:** CAPS is a semester-long weekly workshop focused on exposure to programming and a high-level introduction to AI and AI strategy.
-The goal of CAPS is to ground students strategic reasoning about AI in hands-on programming experience.
-Students will write and present a technical memo as the workshop's capstone.
-The programming is all Python and focuses on the python-sc2 bot-developement environment for the online strategy game StarCraft II.
+* **Computational Applications to Policy and Strategy (CAPS) workshop:** CAPS is a semester-long weekly workshop that aims to introduce students to AI and and ground that experience in hands-on programming.
+The programming is done in Python and focuses on the python-sc2 bot-developement environment for the online strategy game StarCraft II.
+Students write and present a technical memo as the workshop's capstone.

 ### Advancement